graphhopper/jsprit/README.md

 - VRP with heterogeneous fleet
 - Time-dependent VRP

+Modifying the algorithms and visualising the discovered solutions is as easy and handy as reading classical VRP instances to benchmark your algorithm.

 ##License
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License